 Create a button by selecting the Button element from the left sidebar:

-After adding the button on the page, enter the link you want the button to redirect to, including the parameter in your page’s URL, as follows: https://external_link.com?parameter=[parameter]
+After adding the button on the page, enter the link you want the button to redirect to, including the parameter in your page’s URL, as follows: https://link.com/?param_2=[param_1]

-Of course, you can replace the name of “parameter” with anything you wish, such as “source”, “location”, etc. and even have multiple such parameters in the same URL.
+Of course, you can replace the name of the parameter with anything you wish, such as “source”, “location”, etc., and even have multiple such parameters in the same URL.
 The value will be what you want to pass through.
 Keep in mind that "zvalue" is simply a placeholder name for that.

-Note: You can use the same method to make an image, a shape or a text element redirect to an external link with existing dynamic parameters.
+Note: You can use the same method to make an image or a text element redirect to an external link with existing dynamic parameters.